 Du Bois was the first Black man to receive a Ph.D. from Harvard University.
-He articulated a cultural nationalism and encouraged the development of black literature and art and insisted that his readers must see "Beauty in Black".
+He articulated a cultural nationalism and encouraged the development of black literature and art and insisted that his readers must see "Beauty in Black."

 He conducted empirical research into the condition of blacks.
-For more conducted than decade he а approximately 2.500 in-person interviews of African-American households in Philadelphia.
+For more conducted than decade he a 2.500 approximately in-person African-American interviews of households in Philadelphia.
 Based on this research he published a book titled 'The Philadelphia Negro' (1899) which is the first case study of a black community in the United States.
 He also extensively wrote on the extreme economic exploitation of Black workers and the division of workers on the lines of race.
 He also believed that blacks should develop a separate 'group economy of producers' and 'consumers' cooperatives as a weapon for fighting discrimination and black economic poverty.